-Category 3 Category 2 Category 1

-Urgent repairs or replacement are needed now.
+Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacement are needed now.
 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.

-Conservatories / po orches
+Garages and permanent outbuildings

 Repair category:

 Notes: Not applicable.

-Communal areas
+Outside areas and boundaries

 Repair category:

-Notes: Not applicable.

-Garages and perm anent outbuildings

-Repair category:

-Notes: Not applicable.

-1

-Outside areas and boundaries

-Repair category: 1

-Notes: The garden ground is reas sonably well maintained.
+Notes: The garden ground is well maintained.
 Your Legal Advisor should confirm exact boundaries and liabilities for any shared/common areas serving the subject property.

 Ceilings

-Repair category: 1
+Repair category:

 Notes: Ceilings finishes are generally in an order consistent with age and type.
-There is some unevenness, but this is not uncommon for a property of this age and type.

 Internal walls

 Repair category:

-Internal walls finishes were found to be generally satisfactory and in an order consistent with a property of this age and type.
-Some areas were timber clad, restricting access.
+Notes: Internal walls finishes were found to be generally satisfactory and in an order consistent with a property of this age and type.